MadelineLowes/madelines-password-creator/README.md

 N/A

 ## Usage
 Upon opening the webpage, click on the "generate password" button to initiate the password creation.
-User will be prompted to answer some questions about the characteristics of the password, including length and character type, Link to deployed application: //ADD LINK ONCE WEBPAGE HAS BEEN DEPLOYED
+User will be prompted to answer some questions about the characteristics of the password, including length and character type, Link to deployed application: https://madelinelowes.github.io/madelines-password-creator/

 ## Credits
 https://www.codecademy.com/forum_questions/531c8d5a7c82ca7500004f18